syncfusion-content/maui-docs/MAUI/Range-Slider/migration.md

 # Migrate from Xamarin.Forms SfRangeSlider to .NET MAUI SfRangeSlider

-To migrate from the [Xamarin Range Slider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider) control to MAUI, we can use the below 2 controls.
+To migrate from the [Xamarin Range Slider](https://www.syncfusion.com/xamarin-ui-controls/xamarin-range-slider) control to MAUI, you can use the following two controls.

 1. SfDateTimeRangeSlider – For date-time scale
 2. SfRangeSlider – For numeric scale

-One more thing is, in .NET MAUI SfRangeSlider, you don’t have an API name [ShowRange](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRangeSlider.XForms.SfRangeSlider.html#Syncfusion_SfRangeSlider_XForms_SfRangeSlider_AllowDragRange) in MAUI.
+One more thing is, in .NET MAUI SfRangeSlider, you do not have an API name [ShowRange](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfRangeSlider.XForms.SfRangeSlider.html#Syncfusion_SfRangeSlider_XForms_SfRangeSlider_AllowDragRange) in MAUI.
 Both the MAUI SfDateTimeRangeSlider and SfRangeSlider controls will show two thumbs by default.
 If you wish to use the single thumb, check the [Migration from Xamarin.Forms SfRangeSlider to .NET MAUI SfSlider](https://help.syncfusion.com/maui/slider/migration).

 ## Namespaces